sarahfuchi/Data-Science/Prediction (Classification)/README.md

 <a id="ch12"></a>
 # Step 6: Correlation of Models
-The next step is to validate the data.

 Comparison of algorithm predictions with each other, where 1 = similar and 0 = opposite in a heatmap: